Mehdi Hassan: Early life

-Hassan was born on 18 July 1927 in the village of Luna, then located in the Jaipur State of the Rajputana Agency in British India but now in the Indian state of Rajasthan, into a family of traditional musicians.
-He claims to be the 16th generation of hereditary musicians hailing from the Kalawant clan of musicians.
-Hassan started training in classical music at the age of eight and completed his musical training with his father Ustad Azeem Khan and uncle Ustad Ismail Khan who were both traditional Dhrupad singers.
-Hassan started performing at a young age and by the time he was 18 years old, Hassan is said to have mastered the classical singing forms of dhrupad, dadra, thumri, and khayal, and started performing at royal courts with his brother Ghulam Qadir.
+Hassan was born on 18 July 1927 into a mixed Pathan-Mughal family in the village of Luna, then located in the Jaipur State of the Rajputana Agency in British India but now in the Indian state of Rajasthan, into a family of traditional musicians.
+He claims to be the 16th generation of hereditary musicians hailing from the Kalawant clan of musicians who have been ustads and teachers to royal families, including the kings of Nepal.
+Hassan started singing at the age of 4-5 and writing lyrics and composing music at the age of 6 but began his formal musical training in Hindustani classical music at the age of 8, completing it with his father Ustad Azeem Khan and uncle Ustad Ismail Khan who were both traditional dhrupad singers.
+Hassan started performing at a young age, his first professional performance being before the Maharaja of Baroda at the age of 8; by the time he was 18 years old, Hassan is said to have mastered the classical singing forms of dhrupad, dadra, thumri, and khayal, and started performing at royal courts with his brother Ghulam Qadir.
 Hassan started his career primarily as a thumri exponent.
-His first concert of dhrupad and khayal with his elder brother is reported to have been held in Fazilka Bungla, near present DC House (1935) of Undivided Punjab.
+His first concert of dhrupad and khayal with his elder brother is reported to have been held in Fazilka Bungla, near present DC House (1935) of undivided Punjab.
 His elder brother Pandit Ghulam Qadir also was instrumental in sharpening his skills.
+Instruments he would master include the harmonium as well the jal tarang.

+Hassan credited his aristocratic upbringing and early training with instilling discipline and physical stamina that shaped his musical career.
+He stated that, despite not completing formal education due to the demands of music, his daily routine involved rigorous physical exercise, religious observance, and extended hours of vocal practice.
+Hassan recalled that his father emphasized physical fitness and discipline as essential to becoming a successful singer, and he attributed this regimen to his ability to sing continuously for up to 52 hours without experiencing breathlessness.

 After the partition of India in 1947, the 20-year-old Hassan and his family migrated to Pakistan, carrying little with them by way of material belongings.
 The family proceeded to his paternal aunt's house who lived in a village, Chak No 111/7R, near Chichawatni.
 They suffered severe financial hardships in their new country.
-Hassan initially started working in nearby Chichawatni, in a bicycle shop Mughal Cycle House and later became a car and diesel tractor mechanic.
+Hassan initially started working in the nearby city of Chichawatni, in a bicycle shop, Mughal Cycle House, and later became a car and diesel tractor mechanic.
 Despite the financial hardships, he kept up his singing practice on a daily basis.